Changissnz/selfinterest/README.md

 similar cultural nurture and personal interactions, can blend in with these others by knowing what artificial axioms (the norms) to practice, and the stranger just so happens to have bad intentions.
-This example is one on a particular stranger, not strangers in general, since there is plenty of counter-argumentative evidence that acceptance of strangers can be more beneficial than standing by those people familiar, such as a citizen of a nation that would rather rob or kill their fellow citizens than a foreigner, the biblical story of brothers Abel and Cain where one died by the other's hand, and in
+This example is one on a particular stranger, not strangers in general, since there is plenty of counter-argumentative cases that acceptance of strangers can be more beneficial than standing by those people familiar, such as a citizen of a nation that would rather rob or kill their fellow citizens than a foreigner, the biblical story of brothers Abel and Cain where one died by the other's hand, and in